NVIDIA/cuda-quantum/docs/sphinx/install.rst

   If a connection via tunnel is not possible, this section describes using SSH instead.

 To do so, make sure you have `Remote - SSH <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh>`__ extension installed.
-Open the Command Pallette with `Ctrl+Shift+P`, enter "Remote-SSH: Add new SSH Host", and enter the SSH command to connect to your account on the remote host.
+Open the Command Palette with `Ctrl+Shift+P`, enter "Remote-SSH: Add new SSH Host", and enter the SSH command to connect to your account on the remote host.
-You can then connect to the host by opening the Command Pallette, entering "Remote SSH: Connect Current Window to Host", and choosing the newly created host.
+You can then connect to the host by opening the Command Palette, entering "Remote SSH: Connect Current Window to Host", and choosing the newly created host.

 When prompted, choose Linux as the operating system, and enter your password.
-After the window reloaded, enter "File: Open Folder" in the Command Pallette to open the desired folder.
+After the window reloaded, enter "File: Open Folder" in the Command Palette to open the desired folder.
 Our GitHub repository contains a folder with VS Code configurations including a list of recommended extensions for working with CUDA Quantum; you can copy `these configurations <https://github.com/NVIDIA/cuda-quantum/tree/main/docker/release/config/.vscode>`__ into the a folder named `.vscode` in your workspace to use them.